bitcoin/bips/bip-update-process.md

 The BIP repository is not a tool to track acceptance[^acceptance], adoption, or community consensus on BIPs, beyond providing a brief overview of BIP statuses (see [Workflow](#workflow) below) to the audience.

-### What is the scope of the BIP repository?

-The BIP repository is focused on information and technologies that aim to support and expand the utility of the bitcoin currency.
-Related topics that are of interest to the Bitcoin community may be acceptable.
-The scope of the BIP repository is limited to BIPs that do not oppose the fundamental principle that Bitcoin constitutes a peer-to-peer electronic cash system for the bitcoin currency.

 ## BIP format and structure